 We are about 50 more generations from Jesus today.
 The human genome is incredibly complex but the sex-determining chromosome always comes from the father.
 So we should expect masculinity and femininity to range widely all within normal boundaries in the world.
 We are all bearers of the image of God, and He likes variety.

-It should also be obvious that men and women are identical in spirit (the spirit is our core identity as persons)—but men and women are different in soul and body.
+It should also be obvious that men and women are identical in spirit (the spirit is our core identity as persons)—but we are different in soul and body.
 Jesus saves and makes whole, members of both sexes, by somewhat different paths, and the end result is complimentary not sameness.

 Circumcision is a guy thing.
 Male babies have extra skin over the front end of their penises from birth.
 The foreskin can be cut off or left intact.
 This is often done soon after birth—so men don’t always have a choice in the matter.
 But infant circumcision is minor surgery almost always.
 Some men are proud to be uncut or they may elect surgery as adults.
 To cut or not to cut is not a big deal Biblically speaking.

-The physical rite if circumcision itself seems to have been originated by God at one special stage of Abraham’s spiritual development.
+The physical rite if circumcision itself seems to have been originated by God at one special stage in Abraham’s spiritual development.

-Start reading at Genesis 12 to see the whole story of this man’s life as he journeyed from Ur in Southern Iraq where his whole family knew only the Babylonian moon god [Al Illah].
+Genesis 12 records the whole story of this man’s life as he journeyed from Ur in Southern Iraq where his whole family knew only the Babylonian moon god [Al Illah].
 Abraham, responding to the call of the one true God, Yahweh Elohim, became the spiritual father of nations.

 Genesis 17 gives us the full details: